dennisbirch/dbbbuilder-swift/README.md

 _indexer_: An optional argument that takes an instance of a `DBBIndexer` struct, with information on building indexes for properties belonging to this subclass.
 See the discussion of DBBIndexer [below](#dbbindexer).

+_isSubclass_: An optional Boolean argument with a default of _false_ that indicates whether the class being mapped is a subclass of another DBBTableObject subclass.
+For instance, if you have a "Person" DBBTableObject subclass and want to have a "FamilyMember" subclass of Person with a property like "relationship", call this method with the isSubclass argument value as true for the FamilyMember class.

 It is best practice to call this method in your DBBTableObject subclass instances.
 [See below.](#complete-init)

 #### DBBTableObject